-In a rare occasion of the mainstream influencing an 'indie magazine,' plus-size top model Crystal Renn - who already starred in Glamour's 'curvy' November issue - and other well-rounded women are going to appear in fashion spreads shot by leading photographers including Inez van Lamsweerde & Vinoodh Matadin, Terry Richardson, Bruce Weber and Karl Lagerfeld.
+In a rare occasion of mainstream influencing an 'indie magazine,' plus-size top model Crystal Renn - who already starred in Glamour's 'curvy' November issue - and other well-rounded women are going to appear in fashion spreads shot by leading photographers including Inez van Lamsweerde & Vinoodh Matadin, Terry Richardson, Bruce Weber and Karl Lagerfeld.

-And yes, that's the same Karl Lagerfeld who said earlier this year that "no one wants to see curvy women" and that "you've got fat mothers with their bags of chips sitting in front of the television and saying that thin models are ugly."
+And yes, that's the same Karl Lagerfeld who said earlier that "no one wants to see curvy women" and that "you've got fat mothers with their bags of chips sitting in front of the television and saying that thin models are ugly."

 Apparently, V's editor-in-chief Stephen Gan has turned the Chanel designer's world upside down.
 Gan told the New York Post: "Big, little, pint-size, plus-size - every body is beautiful.
 And this issue is out to prove it."